AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

 You must be one of the following users and have the following access and permissions to access resource management tools:

 * The system administrator.
-* A user with a Plan license, in the Production environment.
+* A user with a Plan license.

-  <span class="preview">A user with a Work license</span>, in the Preview environment.
-(Work-license users cannot access the Utilization report.)
+  <span class="preview">A user with a Work license can use the Workload Balancer of a project and manage assignments and allocations, in the Preview environment. </span>

   In addition to having a <span class="preview">Work</span> or higher license, you must have the following to use specific resource management tools: